Christian Walker Preview, Player Props: Diamondbacks vs. Reds

 Christian Walker At The Plate

-- Walker has 125 hits, which leads Arizona hitters this season, while batting .269 with 62 extra-base hits.
+- Walker leads Arizona in total hits (126) this season while batting .270 with 62 extra-base hits.

-- Among qualified hitters in baseball, he ranks 46th in batting average, 39th in on-base percentage, and 10th in slugging.
+- Among the qualifying batters in MLB action, his batting average ranks 45th, his on-base percentage ranks 36th, and he is 10th in the league in slugging.

-- He has hit a long ball in 25 games this season (20.2%), leaving the park in 5.3% of his plate appearances.
+- He has gone deep in 20.0% of his games this season, and 5.3% of his trips to the plate.

-- In 40.3% of his games this year, Walker has notched at least one RBI.
-In 19 of those games (15.3%) he recorded more than one RBI, while accounting for three or more of his team's runs in 10 contests.
+- Walker has picked up an RBI in 40.8% of his games this season, with more than one RBI in 15.2% of his games.
+He has also produced three or more runs in 10 contests.

-- He has scored in 57 games this season (46.0%), including multiple runs in eight games.
+- He has scored in 57 of 125 games this season, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.